rudolfix/platform-frontend/docs/working-with-storybook.md

 ## Setup

 Use `yarn storybook` to launch Storybook server.
+Open `http://localhost:9001`.

 All files with global setting, plugins and addons are placed in `.storybook` folder.